Ragmaanir/soegen/README.md

 # soegen

-ElasticSearch client for crystal based on Stretcher gem for ruby.
+ElasticSearch client for crystal based on the Stretcher gem for ruby.

 ## Installation